 To Honor Life from Stacy Rector on Vimeo.

-TADP has singular mission: to abolish the death penalty in the state of Tennessee.
+TADP has singular mission: to repeal the death penalty in the state of Tennessee.
 In the current political climate in this state, our mission requires education of Tennessee citizens and legislators on an issue that most people wish to avoid consideration of altogether.
 When people are confronted with the facts and compelled to consider them, they tend to agree, regardless of their political orientation, that the death penalty should be reconsidered.
 However, this is not an issue that affects the day to day lives of many people, and getting their attention and compelling action is a challenge.
 The road is long, and we need sustained action and funding of that action even though our progress (changing hearts and minds one person at a time) is not always apparent.

 We have made progress.
 We have had some substantial monetary support from surprising sources, but we need more for the long journey.
 Legislators from both sides of the aisle are listening.
 We are not infrequently told by them that if we bring their constituents along, they are ready to give us serious consideration.
 People are increasingly skeptical of the state prosecutorial apparatus; through our efforts they have seen and heard from the growing number of exonerees who were wrongfully accused and convicted.
 People are tiring of the enormous cost of the death penalty.
 The tide is slowly turning.